 Anyone included in the responsible persons category is liable for unpaid trust funds.
 Liability is only collected once, according to Service policy.

 The responsible person is anyone who was "in charge of and has authority to decide which creditors to pay".
 Anyone who signs the SS-4 is a good target.
 Others include: - officers, - directors, - those who signed checks or can sign checks, - signed tax returns, - LLC members and managers, - signed for a tax ID or registration application, or - directed others to do the above.

 Those who don't actually decide who gets paid could be outside the windows of liability.
 The bookkeeper is a good example.
 They prepare and sign checks but are told who to prepare them for.

 Before an assessment for liability takes place, it must be known that they acted willfully.
 Usually this means that they knew that taxes were due and owed, and that they chose to pay others instead of the IRS.

 A list of possible targets is made to begin with.
 An interview will take place.
 The questions will determine what kind of liability you may have, if any at all.
 Based on this and a review of your documentations, IRS employees will recommend whether or not to press for trust fund penalties.

-You can have an IRS appeals conferee review the assessment if you are unsuccessful in avoiding it in the interview.
-You could also appeal to court, but no guarantees on either.
+You can have an IRS appeals conference, review the assessment if you are unsuccessful in avoiding it in the interview.
+You may also appeal to tax court.